pbearne/performance/plugins/image-prioritizer/readme.txt

 == Description ==

-This plugin optimizes the loading of images (and videos) with prioritization, lazy loading, and even some size reduction:
+This plugin optimizes the loading of images (and videos) with prioritization, lazy loading, and more accurate image size selection.

+The current optimizations include:

 1. Ensuring `fetchpriority=high` is only added to an `IMG` when it is the Largest Contentful Paint (LCP) element across all responsive breakpoints.
 2. Adding breakpoint-specific `fetchpriority=high` preload links for the LCP elements which are `IMG` elements or elements with a CSS `background-image` inline style.